 The following is part of a larger paper by Firestorm Principal and Nexis Preparedness Systems CEO Jeffrey Hamilton.
-To read the full paper, please fill out the short form at this article’s end.
+To read the full paper, please download here.

 California Senate Bill 1299